ThisIsManta/vscode-code-quicken/README.md

 ## JavaScript parser settings

-This extension uses **[Babylon](https://www.npmjs.com/package/babylon)** as a JavaScript parser, so it can detect `import` and `export` keywords.
+This extension uses **[Babylon](https://www.npmjs.com/package/babylon)** as a JavaScript parser, so it can detect `import`, `export`, `require` and `module.exports`.
 You may find the possible values for the plug-in names from [here](https://www.npmjs.com/package/babylon#plugins).
 The default value is showing below.

 ```
 "haste.javascript.parser.plugins": [
+  "jsx",
+  "flow",
+  "doExpressions",
+  "objectRestSpread",
+  "decorators",
   "classProperties",
-  "objectRestSpread",
   "exportExtensions",
   "asyncGenerators",
-  "functionBind"
+  "functionBind",
+  "functionSent",
+  "dynamicImport"
 ]
 ```